-A team from Boeing demonstrated that complex surfaces could be analyzed with a matrix of triangular shapes.
-The benefit to the growing aerospace business was clear and most major manufacturers in this industry were developing in-house programs for structural analysis on computers.
+The next significant step was taken by Boeing in the 1950’s when they used triangular stress elements to model airplane wings.
+The benefit to the growing aerospace business was clear – and most major aerospace manufacturers were developing in-house programs for structural analysis on computers.

 In the early 1960s, a small analog computer manufacturer for the aerospace industry was awarded a contract from NASA to develop a general purpose FEA code.
 This company, The MacNeal-Schwendler Corporation (MSC), ensured the growth of commercial FEA by developing what is now known as NASTRAN.